Lorch Hall, 611 Tappan St.

 Village Economies and the Structure of Extended Family Networks, with Giacomo De Giorgi, Marcos Rangel, and Imran Rasul, B.E Journal of Economic Analysis and Policy, (9)1, Article 44, October 2009.

-Resource sharing within family networks: insurance and investment, with Giacomo De Giorgi and Imran Rasul, revisions requested, The Journal of Political Economy.
+Resource sharing within family networks: insurance and investment, with Giacomo De Giorgi and Imran Rasul, submitted.

 Spillover effects of micro-credit in Mexico, with Tim Conley, Dean Karlan, and Jon Zinman.